-UPDATE: As of May 31, 2018 United Airlines has discontinued their service to Rota.
+As of May 31, 2018 United Airlines has discontinued their direct service from Guam to Rota.

 History – Rota is covered in WW2 artifacts and caves.
 A short walk to the edge of Songsong village will bring you to a small park where you’ll find Tonga Cave – a large natural cavern surrounded by a network of dug-out tunnels and gunner posts.
 Warning!
 These tunnels contain pitfalls and there is no one attending the park so if you choose to venture inside please be safe – bring redundant light sources and never go alone!

 Other sites to visit on Rota include Wedding Cake Rock, Sagua’gaga Seabird Sanctuary, the Swimming Hole, and if you’ve ever wondered how latte stones were carved – the As Nieves Latte Stone Quarry, where you can see giant latte stone pillars and capstones partially carved from the limestone.